postcss/postcss/README.md

 ### Source Maps

-Using [source maps], a browser’s development tools can indicate the original position of your rules, before any transformations were applied to your stylesheets.
-For example, an inspector will show the position of a rule in the original Sass file, even if that file was compiled to CSS, concatenated, and minified.
+Using [source maps], a browser’s development tools can indicate the original position of your code in their source files, before any transformations were applied.
+For example, using a source map an inspector can show the position of a rule in a Sass source file, even if that file was compiled to CSS, concatenated, and minified.

-To ensure a correct source map is generated, every CSS processing step should update the map generated by the previous step.
-For example, a Sass compiler will generate the first map, a concatenation tool should update the Sass step’s map, and a minifier should update the map generated by the concatenation tool.
+To ensure that an accurate source map is produced, every CSS processing step should update the map that was generated by the previous step.
+For example, if a set of stylesheets are going to be compiled from Sass, concatenated, then minified, the concatenation tool should update the map generated during Sass compilation, and the minifier should update the map generated by the concatenation tool.

-There are two ways to store a source map:
+There are two ways to store and reference a source map:

-* You can place it in a separate file which contains a special annotation comment pointing to another file:
+* External: The source map lives outside the CSS in a separate file.
+  The CSS contains a special annotation comment pointing to the source map file.

   ```css
  a { }
  /*# sourceMappingURL=main.out.css.map */
   ```
-* Or you can inline a Base64-encoded source map within a CSS comment:
+* Inline: The source map is embedded in the CSS file as a Base64-encoded comment.

   ```css
  a { }
  /*# sourceMappingURL=data:application/json;base64,eyJ2ZXJzaW9uIjozLCJmaWxlIjoibWFpbi5taW4uY3NzIiwic291cmNlcyI6WyJtYWluLmNzcyJdLCJuYW1lcyI6W10sIm1hcHBpbmdzIjoiQUFBQSxJQUFLIn0= */
   ```

 PostCSS has great source map support.
+It can read and interpret maps from previous transformation steps, autodetect the format that you expect, and output both external and inline maps.

 To ensure that you generate an accurate source map, you must indicate the input and output CSS files paths (using the options `from` and `to` respectively).